 SECTION 2-205.
-OFFER AND ACCEPTANCE IN FORMATION OF
+OFFER AND ACCEPTANCE IN FORMATION OF CONTRACT.

-CONTRACT.

-(a) Unless otherwise unambiguously indicated by the language or circumstances, the following rules apply:

-(1) An offer to make a contract invites acceptance in

-any manner and by any medium reasonable under the circumstances, including a definite expression of acceptance in a standard form that contains terms varying from terms of the offer.

-(2) An order or other offer to buy or acquire goods for prompt or current shipment invites acceptance by a prompt promise to ship or by prompt or current shipment of goods.
-However, a shipment of nonconforming goods is not an acceptance if the seller seasonably notifies the buyer that the shipment is offered only as an accommodation.

-(b) If the beginning of a requested performance is a reasonable mode of acceptance, an offeror that is not notified of acceptance within a reasonable time may treat the offer as having lapsed before acceptance.
+- (a) Unless otherwise unambiguously indicated by the language or circumstances the following rules apply: - (1) An offer to make a contract must be construed as inviting acceptance in any manner and by any medium reasonable under the circumstances, including a definite expression of acceptance containing standard terms that vary the terms of the offer. - (2) An order or other offer to buy or acquire goods for prompt or current shipment must be construed as inviting acceptance by a prompt promise to ship or by prompt or current shipment of conforming or nonconforming goods.
+However, a shipment of nonconforming goods is not an acceptance if the seller seasonably notifies the buyer that the shipment is offered only as an accommodation. - (b) If the beginning of a requested performance is a reasonable mode of acceptance, an offeror who is not notified of acceptance within a reasonable time may treat the offer as having lapsed before acceptance.

-1. Section 2-204 and Section 2-205 [formerly Section 2-206] were revised to state that, in the "battle of the forms", issues of contract formation are to be separated from questions of what terms become part of the contract.
-Thus, revised Section 2-203(b) provides that the parties can intend to contract even though terms in the standard forms of the parties do not otherwise establish a contract" and revised Section 2-205(a) provides that a "definite expression of acceptance" in a standard form accepts an offer even though it contains terms varying the terms of an offer."
-These principles were previously found in Section 2-207(1) and (3) of the 1990 Official Text.
-Compare 2B-204(a).

-2. The formation test in §2-205(a)(1) follows that in the original §2-206(1).
+- 1. As noted under Section 2-203, Section 2-203 [formerly Section 2-204] and Section 2-205 [formerly Section 2-206] were revised to state that, in the "battle of the forms", issues of contract formation are to be separated from questions of what terms become part of the contract.
+Thus, revised Section 2-203(b) provides that the parties can intend to contract even though the "standard terms in the records of the parties do not otherwise establish a contract" and revised Section 2-205(a) provides that a "definite expression of acceptance" accepts an offer even though it contains "standard terms varying the terms of an offer."
+These principles were previously found in Section 2-207(1) and (3) of the 1990 Official Text. - 2.
+The formation test in §2-205(a)(1) follows that in the original §2-207(1).
 Unless the offer clearly provides otherwise, a definite acceptance creates a contract even though the acceptance contains standard terms that vary the offer.
-Unlike the Restatement, Second and Article 19 of CISG, a definite acceptance containing a standard term that materially varies the terms of the offer can create a contract.
+Unlike the Restatement, Second and Article 19 of CISG, a definite acceptance containing a standard term which materially varies the terms of the offer can create a contract.
 The offeree can avoid a contract by stating to the offeror that no contract exists unless the offeror agrees to the offeree's standard terms.
-See 2-203(d).
 Presumably, if both parties state that they will not be bound unless the other agrees to their terms, there is no contract unless there is subsequent conduct by both recognizing the existence of a contract.

-Language in an offer or purported acceptance which attempts to condition contract formation upon agreement by the other to the terms proposed should be conspicuous when contained in a standard form record.
-2-204(d).
+Language in an offer or purported acceptance which attempts to condition contract formation upon agreement by the other to the terms proposed should be clear and, when contained in a standard form record, be conspicuous.